Subscribe options

 • Central Solenoid

-Part of the magnet system in ITER, the central solenoid acts like a large transformer, producing and sustaining the plasma current which heats and shapes the plasma.
+Part of the magnet system in ITER, the central solenoid acts like a large transformer, allowing a powerful current to be induced in the ITER plasma and maintained during long plasma pulses.

 • Commissioning